 We welcome your application and hope you can join our community of scholars!

-Applicants should note that the undergraduate grade point average and GRE scores required for admission to the sociology graduate programs may be higher than those set by the Graduate School at UB.
+Applicants should note that the undergraduate grade point average required for admission to the sociology graduate programs may be higher than those set by the Graduate School at UB.

-Please note: The UB Department of Sociology does not admit for spring enrollment.
+Please note: The Criminology MS program is the only UB Department of Sociology program that accepts applications for spring enrollment.

 The following supporting materials must be included as part of the online application.
 Please read the instructions on the online application for further details.
 Your application will not be considered complete and will not be reviewed until you have submitted: